sambady3/LoanPredictor/README.md

 # LoanPredictor
-Rough mini-project to automate and deploy a loan predictor to an API deployed on an AWS EC2 Instance.
+Rough mini-project to automate and deploy a loan predictor using Flask API deployed on an AWS EC2 Instance.

 ### AWS EC2 Instance URL : ec2-18-190-154-232.us-east-2.compute.amazonaws.com:4555/scoring